tos-kamiya/dendro_text/README.md

 * The file `Blocks.txt` is released under the [Unicode Data Files and Software License](https://www.unicode.org/license.txt).

 * All of the other source code is released under [the BSD 2-Clause License](LICENSE).

+## Changelog

+* v2.0.0: The script is renamed to `dendro-text`.
+Drop windows support.